arminnorouzi/arminnorouzi.github.io/_pages/Awards.md

 permalink: /awards/
 author_profile: true
 ---
+### - Sadler Graduate Scholarship in Mechanical Engineering -
+* University of Alberta, Edmonton, Canada, October 2021
+    * The Sadler Graduate Scholarship in Mechanical Engineering is awarded annually to five full-time students in master's or doctoral programs in Mechanical Engineering.
+Selection is made on the basis of academic merit, creativity, and intellectual curiosity.

 ### - Mojgan Daneshmand Pedram Mousavi and Flight PS752 Memorial Graduate Scholarship -
 * University of Alberta, Edmonton, Canada, September 2021